Esri/dynamic-situational-awareness-qt/docs/README.md

 Tools are categorized by workflows, shown on the toolbar.
 Select one of the workflows on the toolbar to select tools to be displayed on the command bar.

 - Vehicle app: Toolbar appears vertically down the display's left side.
-- Handheld app: Toolbar horizontally across the bottom of the display.
+- Handheld app: Toolbar appears horizontally across the bottom of the display.

 The tool categories include: